Filing Taxes When You Live in One State and Work in Another

 Do I have to file taxes in two states?

-Federal law prevents two states from being able to tax the same income.
-If the states do not have reciprocity, then you’ll typically get a credit for the taxes withheld by your work state.
-This is often referred to as the Credit for Taxes Paid to Another State
+Federal law dictates that two states are not allowed to tax the same income.
+If the states do not have reciprocity, then you’ll typically get a credit for some or all of the taxes withheld by your work state.
+This is often referred to as the Credit for Taxes Paid to Another State.
+See how this credit works with TaxSlayer.

 You may be able to claim part-year residence, which will allow you to divide your income between the two states instead of paying taxes twice.